 Free Cash Flow

 As mentioned in the beginning of this section, reported earnings can sometimes be distorted due to multiple noncash items.
 As such, investors should keep an eye on the actual cash the company generates as well.
-This is a key metric that legendary investors like Warren Buffet look at when determining how to invest in stocks.
+This is a key metric that legendary investors like Warren Buffett look at when determining how to invest in stocks.

 More than just operating cash flow, free cash flow (FCF) aims to define how much cash the company generates after deducting cash required to maintain operations and capital assets.
 It measures the profitability of the company in terms of cash.
 Compared to reported earnings, non-cash expenses such as depreciation and amortization are excluded in FCF.
 At the same time, we need to deduct capital expenditure (capex) from reported income.
 Any increase in working capital will have to be deducted as well.